x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/restore-deleted-mailboxes.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: a5e6ac44-5901-4eab-9017-c6fae80a0f83
-description: "Summary: Learn how to use the Exchange admin center (EAC) or the Exchange Management Shell to connect a deleted mailbox to an Active Directory user account in Exchange Server 2016 or 2019."
+description: "Summary: Learn how to use the Exchange admin center (EAC) or the Exchange Management Shell to connect a deleted mailbox to an Active Directory user account in Exchange Server 2016 or Exchange Server 2019."
 ---

 # Connect or restore a deleted mailbox